 - GDST-compatible data exchange built on GS1-EPCIS standards for seamless supply chain integration

-Ready to secure your seafood supply chain with comprehensive vessel tracking?
-Contact us today to see how our platform can eliminate the risks hiding in your supply chain.
+Every batch within Smartuna is linked to complete vessel activity records, creating audit-ready documentation that supports your sustainability claims with verifiable proof.
+Ready to secure your seafood supply chain?
+Contact us today to see how our platform eliminates the risks hiding in your supply chain.